orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ## Character type
 * `System.Char`/`char`
-* Literal is denoted by a single-quote, e.g. `'a'`
+* Literal is denoted by a single-quote, e.g., `'a'`
 * Can be cast to integral type
   * *Implicit* cast to `ushort`
   * *Explicit* cast to others